littledivy/covid19-pune/README.md

-# Corona Virus Situation in Pube City, India.
+# Corona Virus Situation in Pune City, India.

 This repo is just a way of keeping track of the novel COVID19 cases in the City of Pune, Maharashtra, India.